-The quantities of demolition waste likely to be generated during site clearance activities and removal of existing road structures are estimated in Table 18-13 below, based on the preliminary BoQ (Series 200) information and material take offs from the as-built structure drawings.
+18.5.15 The quantities of demolition waste likely to be generated during site clearance activities and removal of existing road structures are estimated in Table 18-13 below, based on material take offs from the as-built structure drawings (i.e. a list of materials with quantities and types).